 TOPIC 3 Possible development or identification of customer contract templates BACKGROUND The Agency works to reduce barriers to participation in both Illinois Shines and Solar for All.
 The Illinois Power Agency Act specifically directs the Agency to ensure that small and emerging businesses are able to participate in Solar for All.
 The Agency also wishes to support new business entering the Illinois Shines program, including Equity Eligible Contractors.
 The Agency is interested in stakeholder feedback on whether providing or identifying templates for customer contracts that comply with program requirements would help reduce barriers to participation in the programs.
-ISSUES / - Is creating a compliant customer installation or subscription contract a QUESTIONS FOR R significant barrier to companies?
-DISCUSSION - Are there existing solar contract templates that would meet either Illinois Shines or Solar for All requirements, or that could be modified to meet program requirements?
+ISSUES / Is creating a compliant customer installation or subscription contract QUESTIONS FOR a significant barrier to companies?
+DISCUSSION Are there existing solar contract templates that would meet either Illinois Shines or Solar for All requirements, or that could be modified to meet program requirements?
+MINUTES Stakeholder feedback included: A template contract could be helpful, but significant concerns with any mandatory contract template due to differences in business models and offers

-T TOPIC 4 Requirements for Approved Vendors' Designee management plans BACKGROUND In both the Illinois Shines and Solar for All Programs, Approved Vendors are responsible for the activities of their Designees.
+TOPIC 4 Requirements for Approved Vendors' Designee management plans In both the Illinois Shines and Solar for All Programs, Approved Vendors are responsible for the activities of their Designees.
 The Consumer Protection Handbook provides: "Approved Vendors are responsible for ensuring that its Designees and other individuals and entities acting on its behalf comply with this Handbook.
 Approved Vendors must actively supervise its Designees and any individual or entity acting on its behalf, including but not limited to, communicating program requirements and updates to their Designees, ensuring adequate training of sales representatives, and reviewing marketing materials and practices.
 Approved Vendors and Designees may be disciplined for the failure of any of these entities to follow the Consumer Protection Handbook through suspension of eligibility to receive or otherwise benefit from program-administered REC delivery contracts."
 The IPA's 2022 Long-Term Renewable Resources Procurement Plan explains that in the Agency's experience, many customer complaints arise from Designee conduct that the Designee's Approved vendor is unaware of.
 The Agency sought stakeholder feedback on whether Designees should be required to apply to participate in the Programs, similar to the process for Approved Vendors.
 Stakeholder feedback indicated that the proposal was not supported and that it might create barriers for new and emerging businesses.
 Therefore, the IPA instead decided to implement a new requirement to better ensure that Approved Vendors are appropriately managing their Designees: "Approved Vendors that utilize Designees [will be required to] develop plans and processes for the vetting, management, and training of their Designees Approved Vendors will be required to submit these plans and process to the Agency and/or Program Administrators upon request and may be subject to disciplinary action for the failure to develop and implement internal policies and procedures for the management of Designees."
-(2022 Long-Term Plan at 295) ISSUES / QUESTIONS FOR DISCUSSION Discussion questions: - What guidance should the IPA / Program Administrators provide for the content and requirements of these Designee management plans?

-- Would a sample or template for Designee management plans be useful?

-- How should the IPA / Program Administrator review Designee management plans?
+(2022 Long-Term Plan at 295) ISSUES / QUESTIONS FOR DISCUSSION Discussion questions: • What guidance should the IPA / Program Administrators provide for the content and requirements of these Designee management plans? • Would a sample or template for Designee management plans be useful? • How should the IPA / Program Administrator review Designee management plans?
+MINUTES Stakeholder feedback included: • Standardized requirements for Designee Management Plans could be difficult due to differences in business models, roles of Designees, etc. • Approved Vendors could confirm to IPA/Program Administrator that they have Designee Management Plans, rather than the IPA confirming that specific substantive requirements for the plans have been met • Additional requirements for Approved Vendors can be costly